 What Causes Lewy Body Dementia?

 The precise cause of Lewy body dementia (LBD) is unknown, but scientists are learning more about its biology and genetics.
-For example, they know that an accumulation of Lewy bodies is associated with a loss of certain neurons in the brain that produce two important neurotransmitters, chemicals that act as messengers between brain cells.
+For example, we know that an accumulation of Lewy bodies is associated with a loss of certain neurons in the brain that produce two important neurotransmitters, chemicals that act as messengers between brain cells.
 One of these messengers, acetylcholine, is important for memory and learning.
 The other, dopamine, plays an important role in behavior, cognition, movement, motivation, sleep, and mood.
-Other brain changes, including the amyloid plaques and tau tangles found in people with Alzheimer’s disease, may also occur.

 Other known risk factors for LBD include the following: